There are a wide range of services in NSW that can help you with free or low-cost legal information, advice and assistance.

 Legal Aid NSW Legal Aid NSW provides legal services to disadvantaged clients across NSW in most areas of criminal, family and civil law.

-NSW Aboriginal Tenants Advice Services NSW Aboriginal Tenants Advice Services provide free advice and advocacy for Aboriginal tenants living in NSW.
+NSW Aboriginal Tenants Advice and Advocacy Services NSW Aboriginal Tenants Advice Services provide free advice and advocacy for Aboriginal tenants living in NSW.

 NSW Fair Trading NSW Fair Trading provides information and assistance to consumers and people with disputes about home building, renting, strata living, retirement villages and residential communities.